Chu Văn An High School, Hanoi: Admission

-As one of the three high schools for gifted students in Hanoi (together with Hanoi - Amsterdam High School and Nguyen Hue Specialized High School), Chu Van An High School is highly selective in its admission process.
-Every year, the school receives over 3000 applications, out of which only 500 to 600 would be admitted.
-Applicants are required to take an entrance exam conducted by Hanoi Department of Education and Training.
-This examination usually takes place around mid-June with three subjects - Mathematics, Literature and English, and one additional subject for students who want to be admitted in specialized classes.
+As one of the four high schools for gifted students in Hanoi (together with Hanoi - Amsterdam High School, Son Tay High School and Nguyen Hue High School for the Gifted), Chu Van An High School is highly selective in its admission process.
+Every year, the school receives over 3000 applications from Hanoi and other Northern Vietnamese provinces to Thanh Hoa, out of which only 500 to 600 would be admitted.

+For the 2023–2024 school year, the overall admission rate into specialized classes of Chu Van An High School was 10.9%.
+Applicants are required to take an entrance exam conducted by the Hanoi Department of Education and Training.
+This examination usually takes place around mid-June with three subjects, Mathematics, Literature and English, and one additional subject for students who sought admission in specialized classes.